kangruixiang/H265-batch-encoder/README.md

 - ✅ Skips files for which re-encoding will only decrease size by <20%
 - ✅ Skips files **smaller than a defined minimum size (in GB)** (accepts decimals with . or ,)
 - ✅ Skips files with **invalid duration** or that **fail test encoding**
+- ✅ Skips files with already low bitrate
-- ✅ Automatically avoids reprocessing files listed in `encoded.list`
+- ✅ Automatically avoids reprocessing files listed in `encoded.list` or 'failed.list'
 - ✅ Converts output to **MKV** if input is AVI or MP4 for compatibility
 - ✅ Keeps original file if re-encoded version is not smaller
+- ✅ Adds fast-start flag and hvc1 tags on mp4 and mov files
+- ✅ Can be graciously stopped after encoding when X hours have passed (so it can be used in a nightly cron)

 ## ⚙️ Requirements